-Getting kids outside especially at the tween age and above can prove to be difficult, but letterboxing is the perfect outdoors treasure hunt that will not only get kids excited to go outside but they will be asking to go!
+Getting kids outside, especially at the tween age and above can prove to be difficult, but letterboxing is the perfect outdoors treasure hunt that will not only get kids excited to go out, but they will be asking to go!
 The treasure is hidden in a box which can be found by coordinates and clues.
 The love of puzzle-solving as well as being outdoors is a must.
 Letterboxing takes hiking and getting outdoors to a new level of fun.

 Letterboxing is outdoor treasure hunt.
 The treasure is in the rubber stamp imprints that are collected in a notebook.
 If your kids are like mine, they aren’t always excited to go hiking.